The concept of teaching and turning the ideas into dreams can only help and give new life to those who otherwise have less hope.”

 As a result, and with the cooperation of the California Department of Corrections and Rehabilitation, we launched our program at San Quentin in 2011.
 We named the program The Last Mile because one of the most difficult, and often neglected, aspects of rehabilitation is the transition from inside the prison walls to functioning successfully in the free world.
 It is truly the “final step” to freedom.

 The Last Mile participants are a very select group of men who have worked hard to improve themselves emotionally and intellectually.
 These men are determined to succeed, to give back to their communities, and to live fulfilling lives.
+In the future, we will expand to men’s and women’s facilities across the United States.

 This program will go a long way to not only providing these guys with jobs but it is my hope that they hire people like them who have changed their lives and are now ready to contribute to society, pay taxes, follow the law, support their families, all those things contribute to the economy.”